danielj314/project-one/README.md

 -   Menu items displaying back to front when floating list items left.
 I solved this with a google search to https://stackoverflow.com/questions/20920265/horizontal-menu-how-to-float-right-but-keep-the-menu-items-in-the-correct-order there was a piece of example code wich showed how to re-order the list items in the menu.
 I had to float the entire ul right, instead of only the li.

--   Hero image appearing behind header:
+-   Hero image appearing behind header: this was resolved by re-watching tutorial videos provided by Code institute in the css module.

-3 columns on about page wouldnt stay on one row. i finally figured out it was because i was adding the margin. i realised that if I reduced the column size in CSS from 33.3% I could then add a margin between the columns.
+-   3 columns on about page wouldnt stay on one row.
+I finally figured out it was because i was adding a margin to the collumns, thus increasing the size of each, meaning three columns covering 1/3 of the screen each could not fit onto one row.
+I realised that if I reduced the column size in CSS from 33.3% to 32%, I could then add a margin between the columns.

-hero image was stretching to fit screen. i searched google and found a solution at https://stackoverflow.com/questions/1733006/how-to-set-an-images-width-and-height-without-stretching-it which advised using object-fit: cover; in css.
+-   Hero image was stretching to fit screen.
+I searched google and found a solution at https://stackoverflow.com/questions/1733006/how-to-set-an-images-width-and-height-without-stretching-it which advised using the code "object-fit: cover;" in css.